Board of Trustees Election

 The Nomination Process

-Nominating petition packets were mailed to employers on Tuesday, June 1, 2021 for distribution to interested candidates.
-Packets are available at the OPERS office, 277 East Town Street, Columbus, Ohio and on this OPERS website, opers.org/elections.
+Nominating petition packets were mailed to employers on Wednesday, June 1, 2022 for distribution to interested candidates.
+Packets are also available beginning June 1, 2022 at the OPERS office, 277 East Town Street, Columbus, Ohio and on this OPERS website, opers.org/elections.
 These packets contain official nominating petitions and all other necessary forms to be completed by the candidate.

 Under Ohio law, a candidate seeking election to an employee member Board seat is required to obtain a minimum of 500 signatures from active members within their employee group.
 At least 10 different counties must be represented by a minimum of 20 signatures each.
 Employees signing petitions should indicate the county of their employment.
 A candidate seeking election to a retiree Board seat is required to obtain at least 250 signatures from OPERS retirees.
 At least five different counties must be represented by a minimum of 10 signatures each.
 Retirees signing petitions should indicate the county in which they reside.
 Signatures of a retiree's spouse or beneficiary do not count toward the signatures required.